SPQR: A Multi-Dimensional Benchmark for Safety Alignment under Benign Model Adaptation: Introduction

 \section{Introduction}

-The widespread adoption of powerful open-source text-to-image models~\cite{wu2025qwen, rombach2022high} such as Stable Diffusion~\cite{rombach2022high} has democratized content creation, but it has also created a need for reliable safety and control \citep{rombach2022high, schramowski2023safe}.
-These models can memorize and regenerate harmful~\cite{carlini2023extracting}, copyrighted~\cite{somepalli2023understanding, chavhan2024memorized}, or private material present in their training sets and when conditioning flows from text tokens through cross-attention, unsafe prompts can induce unsafe outputs.
+The widespread adoption of powerful open-source text-to-image models~\cite{wu2025qwen, rombach2022high} such as Stable Diffusion (SD)~\cite{rombach2022high} has democratized content creation, but also created a need for reliable safety and control \cite{rombach2022high, schramowski2023safe}.
+These models can memorize and regenerate harmful~\cite{carlini2023extracting} or copyrighted~\cite{somepalli2023understanding, chavhan2024memorized} training content, and unsafe prompts can induce unsafe outputs via cross-attention conditioning.
 Moreover, even safe prompts can yield unsafe generations if model priors or dataset biases activate correlated directions in the CLIP embedding space~\cite{liu2024latent, qu2023unsafe}.
 The practical question is not only how to prevent unsafe outputs at release time, but how to ensure that prevention \emph{persists} throughout the model’s lifecycle.
 From the early Safety Checker~\cite{rombach2022high} for Stable Diffusion, many methods have emerged~\cite{d2025safe}.
 Despite different mechanisms, their \emph{shared objective} is to reduce the probability of unsafe generations.
-They do so by modifying the SD pipeline: some act directly on the conditioning $C$ before cross-attention~\cite{liu2024latent, poppi2024safe, gong2024reliable, lu2024mace}; others modulate the attention transfer $A_\ell V_\ell$~\cite{fan2023salun,wu2024scissorhands, wu2025erasing}; others update parameters to make edits persistent across prompts and guidance settings~\cite{gandikota2023erasing, srivatsan2024stereo}.
+They do so by modifying the SD pipeline: some act directly on the conditioning before cross-attention~\cite{liu2024latent, poppi2024safe, gong2024reliable, lu2024mace}; others modulate the attention transfer~\cite{fan2023salun,wu2024scissorhands, wu2025erasing}; others update parameters to make edits persistent across prompts and guidance settings~\cite{gandikota2023erasing, srivatsan2024stereo}.

 A second challenge is \emph{robustness to attacks}.
-Prior work has stressed test-time jailbreaks~\cite{tsai2023ring}, including prompt obfuscations (paraphrases, homoglyphs, unusual Unicode, compositional triggers)~\cite{yang2024sneakyprompt, liu2025modifier, ma2025jailbreaking} and negative-prompt strategies~\cite{schramowski2023safe}.
+Prior work has stressed test-time jailbreaks~\cite{tsai2023ring}, including prompt obfuscations (paraphrases, homoglyphs, unusual unicode, compositional triggers)~\cite{yang2024sneakyprompt, liu2025modifier, ma2025jailbreaking} and negative-prompt strategies~\cite{schramowski2023safe}.
 Recently, \cite{george2025illusion} showed that even \emph{benign} fine-tuning can undermine safety alignment when an adversary knows the unlearned categories and collects targeted data, reviving the supposedly removed concepts.